parmeetanand/Social-Distancing---Distant-Tracker/README.md

 # Social-Distancing---Distant-Tracker

-We have used YOLOv2 and Detectron to track the distance betweeen individuals in a video.
+Here I have used YOLOv2 and Detectron to track the distance betweeen individuals in a video.